fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

       "@fluencelabs/spell": 0.6.9
     ```

 2. Initialize a new spell template with `fluence spell new myFirstSpell`.
-Type `Yes` , or just press `return` , to add the spell to the default deal [link to the page explaining deals].

     This command modifies the `fluence.yaml` file, adding the spell to the list of the project’s spells and the default deal we deploy later.